These are some of the most popular and most interesting things to do in Santa Barbara.

 08 of 08

-You'll need an appointment to take one of their guided tours, and they're closed in the winter.
-Get all the details for visiting at their website.
+Be aware that you'll need an appointment to take one of their guided tours, and they're closed in the winter.